 Since I belong to a place or race who dream, eat, love fish just like cats, the first thing that attracted me in Singapore was its love for fish prepared in a variety of sauces.
 Since at restaurants you are not allowed to enter the kitchen, whenever I visit a food court here, I love standing and watching with what expertise they cook in such big woks.
 I was particularly hooked to fish head curry for two reasons...... the enticing colour of its curry and perhaps may be recipes with fish head is very common at our place.
 I love and learnt to eat fish head alone ever since I was 6.
 Inspite of the fact that the senior at home pulls my leg saying you are still not satisfied eating mine that you need fish heads, they are must in my plate.
 Singapore fish head curry are quite different than that of us.
 It was a must do as I love variety in my food, whether its at home or for the guests.

 Exploring through various recipes I zeroed in on this particular recipe.
-You can use the same curry for preparing fish,egg or chicken for a change.
+You can use the same curry for preparing fish,egg or chicken.

-	Fish Head : 2 big[each cut into halves]
+Fish Head : 2 big[each cut into halves, I used Salmon head]

 Cumin Seeds : 1 tsp

 Ginger : 3 inches chopped

 Cinnamon Stick : 2 inches

 Curry Leaves : 10 -12